tagslut/sluttools/README.md

 ## Interactive Wizard

-The project includes an optional full-screen interactive wizard, built with Rich, that provides a guided experience for both initial configuration and playlist matching.
+The CLI includes interactive prompts built with Rich that provide a guided experience for both initial configuration and playlist matching.

 What it does:
 - Configuration wizard: step-by-step setup of library paths, DB path, output locations, and thresholds.
 Saves to ~/.config/sluttools/config.json.
-- Matching wizard: prompts for a playlist file, optionally refreshes the FLAC library index, performs matching with interactive review, and offers to export M3U and JSON using your configured templates (MATCH_OUTPUT_PATH_M3U and MATCH_OUTPUT_PATH_JSON, which may include {playlist_name}).
+- Matching wizard: prompts for interactive review of matches, offers manual search/override, and exports M3U and JSON using your configured templates (MATCH_OUTPUT_PATH_M3U and MATCH_OUTPUT_PATH_JSON, which may include {playlist_name}).

 How to run it:
-- Via CLI (preferred):
-  - Configuration: poetry run slut config edit
+- Configuration: `poetry run slut config edit`
-  - Interactive matching: poetry run slut match review <PLAYLIST_INPUT>
+- Interactive matching: `poetry run slut match review <PLAYLIST_INPUT>`
-- Direct module (useful for development/testing):
-  - poetry run python -m sluttools.wizard --mode config
-  - poetry run python -m sluttools.wizard --mode match

 Notes:
-- Press Ctrl+C at any time to abort while using the wizard.
+- Press Ctrl+C at any time to abort the wizard.
 - The wizard uses your existing configuration (see USAGE-CONFIG.md) and respects thresholds THRESHOLD_AUTO_MATCH and THRESHOLD_REVIEW_MIN.

 ## Development